Ayoub-Benanberg/Project-api/README.md

 - **Retrieve Projects**: View all portfolio projects via a GET request.
 - **Add New Projects**: Add projects dynamically via a POST request.
+- **Delete Projects**: Delete a project by its ID via a DELETE request.
 - **In-Memory Storage**: Projects are stored temporarily during runtime.

 ## API Endpoints